walles/find_bad_motion_tracks/README.md

 ## TODO

-- Add a `tox` Github action for PRs and pushes
 - Fix the tracks list tooltips, the current ones make no sense: "Active Bad Track / Double click to rename."
 - Profile and see what can easily be sped up